Agoric/documentation/main/glossary/README.md

 is an amount with a value of "4" and a brand of the imaginary currency "Quatloos".

 **Important**: Amounts are *descriptions* of digital assets, not the actual assets.
-They have no intrinsic value.
+They have no economic scarcity or intrinsic value.
 For example, to make you an offer to buy a magic sword in a game, a party sends you an amount describing the asset of 5 Quatloos they're willing to trade for your sword.
 They don't send you the actual 5 Quatloos; that only happens when there is agreement on the trade terms and they send you a payment, not an amount, of 5 Quatloos, the actual asset.
 Creating